socialismconference/songbook.github.io/songs/love-me-im-a-liberal.md

 Oh give me imperialist Democrats
 Who’d control all the rest of the earth
 So love me, love me, love me, I’m a liberal

+Once I was young and impulsive
+I wore every conceivable pin
+Even went to socialist meetings
+Learned all the old union hymns
+But I’ve grown older and wiser
+And that’s why I’m turning you in
+So love me, love me, love me, I’m a liberal